 When a woman steps onto the conductor's podium, she is always one of "the first": the first to lead a world-class orchestra, the first to conduct the closing night of London's "Proms," the first to win a prestigious conducting prize.
 Is the world of orchestral conducting finally ready to change its attitudes toward female conductors for good?

 How can we explain the small number of female conductors on the international scene?
-To answer this question, the film Maestras follows several conductors at the 2016 Lucerne Festival, whose theme "Prima Donna" directly explored this issue.
-In rehearsals, concerts, and interviews with participants, Maestras attempts to give an overall perspective on this prickly subject.
+The documentary Maestras follows several conductors at the 2016 Lucerne Festival, whose "Prima Donna" theme played with and explored this question.
+In rehearsals, concerts, and interviews with conductors like Barbara Hannigan, Marin Alsop, Anu Tali, and Konstantia Gourzi—who are redefining every day what is possible for women in the conducting world—Maestras attempts to give a wider perspective on a subject that merits our attention.

-The film also follows the evolution of Sylvia Caduff, the brilliant Swiss conductor who is now retired.
-She was Leonard Bernstein's first assistant and conducted the Berlin Philharmonic in 1978, standing in for Herbert von Karajan.
-In retrospect, the story Sylvia Caduff represents a true leap forward for more than just the world of classical music.
+The film also follows the evolution of the pathbreaking, brilliant, now-retired Swiss conductor Sylvia Caduff, Leonard Bernstein's first assistant who stood in for Herbert von Karajan to conduct the Berlin Philharmonic in 1978.
+In retrospect, Caduff's story represents a true leap forward for more than just the world of classical music.